sesartrumpet/cs386-pennypilot/Reports/Deliverable2.md

 The MVP will be validated by:

 -**Implementation & Protocols**: A functional prototype will be built and refined with early adopters to guarantee usability and essential functionality.
--**User Teting & Feedback**: Initial users will operate the system, providing us with feedback on erase of use, feature priority, and areas for improvement.
+-**User Testing & Feedback**: Initial users will operate the system, providing us with feedback on ease of use, feature priority, and areas for improvement.
--**A/B Testing**: We'll experiment with different UI elements and spending limit alrets to optimize user interaction.
+-**A/B Testing**: We'll experiment with different UI elements and spending limit alerts to optimize user interaction.

 Through a focus on these core functionalities, the MVP provides for the availabilty of the most most critical financial mangement features to be both functional and effective beore they bring in advanced features such as **receipt tracking**, **financial tools integration**, and **coaching tools** in later versions.